santaj91/Alarm-model-for-drowsy-driving/drowsy_driving/README.md

 Another challenge occured when driver smiles. smiling face can make human's eyes smaller than before. so this algorithms could malfunction.
 To protect this, i added smile detector. so when the algorithm detect a human smiling, a counter which can calculate how long driver's eyes are closed become a zero.

 ## Algorithm
 A counter counts numbers continuously when the driver's eyes are closed. when counter become the number of ten, a Alram makes sound.
-If driver open eyes before the counter become the number of ten and the detector can found the driver smiling , the counter becomes zero.
+If the driver opens eyes before the counter become the number of ten and the detector can found the driver smiling , the counter becomes zero.

 # Dataset